Learn healthy brain tips to benefit your health and support change in your life.

 Healthier Mind Diet

 What are the best foods to eat for a healthy brain?
 Start with a healthy nutrition foundation.
-The best diet for brain health is one that’s unprocessed.
+The best diet is one that’s unprocessed.
 Eat whole, colorful, nutrient-dense foods.
 This might be a Medical Medium Diet, a Paleo Diet, a Vegetarian Diet, or a Vegan Diet.
 No matter what diet you choose, follow these 10 Timeless Nutrition Tips.

 Then, hack your mind with specific foods.
 Many health experts recommend eating a high-fat diet.
 But, the best diet is one that focuses on fruits (glucose) and vegetables (mineral salts).
 Why?
 Your brain and central nervous system are fueled by glucose and mineral salts.